sinisa-susnjar/anagram/README.md

 The goal of this experiment was to implement the same anagram algorithm in various languages to compare compile and runtimes, executable sizes and expressivenes.

-In terms of raw performance, nothing beats C: runtime, code size, compile time.
+In terms of raw performance, nothing beats C: runtime, binary size, compile time.
 C++ and Rust come somewhat close.
 The performance of D varies widely depending on the used compiler, dmd and gdc produce more or less equally slow code, while ldc2 takes the lead of the D compilers.